 At the same time we acknowledge that humanity is separated from God because of sin.
 We joyfully proclaim the Good News that because of Jesus Christ, forgiveness is a possibility.
 It is that forgiveness that restores fallen humanity’s worth.

 We believe in and anticipate the return of Jesus Christ.
 Though we don’t know the day or hour, we joyfully proclaim His soon return to inspire all people to make the most of life today.HOLY COMMUNION–ALL ARE WELCOME!

-If you believe Jesus is your Lord and Savior, no matter what your background or church affiliation, you are welcome to receive Holy Communion at St. John’s.
+All Christ followers, regardless of denomination or church affiliation, you are welcome to receive Holy Communion at St. John’s.
 Children of all ages are also welcome to receive Holy Communion if they have been explained its meaning by an adult.
 First Communion classes (not required) are held yearly.

 St. John’s is a “Christian church in the Lutheran tradition”.
 We partner with several churches and organizations in our common mission to share the love and hope of Christ with all people.
 Some of our affiliations include:

 – An association of congregations who are free in Christ, accountable to one another and rooted in the scriptures and the Lutheran confessions.

 A network of churches from a variety of different backgrounds throughout Walworth County.

 CAFO unites 190+ respected organizations and over 650 church members.
 We labor together in shared initiatives that inspire and equip Christians for effective orphan care, family preservation, adoption and foster care.
 We work to see the local church in every nation known as the primary answer for the needs of vulnerable children in their midst.